fedtools/adfstoolkit/doc/upgrade.md

    - Import and test select entities from Step 2 by manually loading and then testing sign-on with each entity
      - To load an entity individually, use this PowerShell command:
        ```Powershell
        Import-ADFSTkMetadata -ConfigFile C:\ADFSToolkit\config\institution\config.[federationprefix].xml -EntityId [entityID]
        ```
    - Perform your sign-on to assess consistent behaviour to pre-upgrade state
      - Optionally compare the 'before' claim rules extracted in Step 2 by re-extracting them after loading the  new record
       - Seek functional equivalence of the resulting attributes sent during sign-on
       - :exclamation: Claimset rules post-upgrade may be noticably different but produce the same attribute release for the Relying Party
       - Additional Optional test step:
        - Leverage  [Microsoft Claims X-Ray test relying party](https://adfshelpppe.microsoft.com/ClaimsXray/TokenRequest) to  inspect the attributes themselves
-         - **Note: Be mindful, exercise care by using test accounts  where possible: this technique while convenient  and powerful will transmit data to Microsoft**
+       - **Note: Exercise care by using test accounts where possible: this technique while convenient  and powerful will transmit data to Microsoft**
         - If Claims X-Ray is added to your AD FS you can take the extracted claims rules and load them by:
-             ```PowerShell
+       ```Powershell
     Set-AdfsRelyingPartyTrust -TargetName "ClaimsXray"  -IssuanceTransformRulesFile "C:\path.txt"

     ```
-            - then  sign into Claims Xray to see the results and determine if things are in order
+   -Sign into Claims Xray to see the results of the attribute claims release and determine if things are in order
    - Move on to the next step when satisfied with the testing results

 **Step 9:Review and Prepare Schedule Jobs**
   - If the upgrade is from v1.0.0.0 or earlier the Scheduled job needs to be updated.